dingxianzhong/dingxianzhong.github.io/_pages/about.md

   - /about/
   - /about.html
 ---
 <span style='font-size:16px;'>I am currently a Postdoctoral Researcher at Lawrence Berkeley National Laboratory (LBNL).
 I received my Ph.D. in Computer Science and Engineering from the University of California, Merced (UCM), under the guidance of [Prof. Wan Du](https://sites.ucmerced.edu/wdu) and [Prof. Alberto Cerpa](http://www.andes.ucmerced.edu/~acerpa/).
 My research focuses on applying deep learning to address real-world resource scheduling and optimization challenges, such as energy optimization in smart buildings, water resource optimization in agriculture, and computing resource scheduling in data centers.
-My work has been featured in top-tier conferences and journals, including EuroSys, IPSN, LCTES, DAC, BuildSys, ICLR, TASE, and TOSN.</span>
+My work has been featured in top-tier conferences and journals, including EuroSys, IPSN, LCTES, DAC, BuildSys, ICLR, IoT-J, TASE, and TOSN.</span>

 <p style='font-size:16px;'>For more information, please click here for the <a href="http://dingxianzhong.github.io/files/Resume_Xianzhong.pdf">Curriculum Vitae</a></p>
 <p style="font-size:16px;">